||Program Manager: Karyn Bakelaar|

 - Socio-economic conditions and/or the HIV/AIDS pandemic are the main reason that children are waiting for families.

-- One trip lasting an estimated five (5) – six (6) months is required to complete an adoption from Zambia.
+- One trip lasting an estimated six (6) – seven (7) months is required to complete an adoption from Zambia.
 There are no exceptions to this requirement.

-- Please Note: If applying as a couple, only one of the prospective adoptive applicants is required to stay in Zambia for the entire adoption process.
-Families may begin collecting Parental Leave through Employment Insurance (if applicable) once in Zambia with the child.
+- Families may begin collecting Parental Leave through Employment Insurance (if applicable) once in Zambia with the child.

 - Children reside in orphanages or places of safety until being placed with an adoptive family.